-The GLORIA in-flight calibration system (see Fig. 1) consists of two identical high-precision blackbody radiation sources (GBB-C and GBB-H), which are independently controlled at two different temperatures and emit radiation in the range of the atmospheric infrared radiance emissions.
-In order to operate GBB-C at 10 K below and GBB-H at 30 K above ambient temperature respectively, Thermo-Electric Coolers (TECs) are used offering the advantage of avoiding cryogens and mechanical coolers.
+The GLORIA in-flight calibration system (see Fig. 1) consists of two identical high-precision blackbody radiation sources, which are independently controlled at two different temperatures and emit radiation in the range of the atmospheric infrared radiance emissions.
+In order to operate one blackbody at 10 K below and the other at 30 K above ambient temperature, Thermo-Electric Coolers (TECs) are used offering the advantage of avoiding cryogens and mechanical coolers.
 An additional benefit of TECs is the dual utilization for cooling and heating by just switching the direction of the electrical current.

-The Atmospheric Physics group at the University of Wuppertal designed, built and tested the GLORIA in-flight blackbody calibration sources for its deployment on board different research aircraft.
-The design of the GLORIA in-flight blackbody calibration system fulfils all technical specifications as given in Table 1; it is weight-optimized and ensures minimal power consumption.
-The GBBs have been comprehensively characterized for its spatially (full aperture) and spectrally (7 µm to 13 µm) resolved radiation properties in terms of radiation temperature traceable to the international temperature scale (ITS-90) at the national metrology institute of Germany (PTB).
+The GBBs have been comprehensively characterized spatially (full aperture) and spectrally (7 µm to 13 µm).
+The radiation properties in terms of radiation temperature are traceable to the international temperature scale (ITS-90) at the national metrology institute of Germany (PTB).

 |Optical surface||126 mm x 126 mm|

 |GBB temperature||= ambient temperature - 10 K / +30 K|

 |Long-term temperature stability||< 0.025 K/min|

 The optical surface of a GBB (see Fig. 2) consists of an array with 25 x 25 pyramids (about 8mm high) made of aluminum.
 The pyramids as well as the inner walls are varnished with NEXTEL-Velvet Coating 811-21.